Daddoon/Xamarin.Android.GeckoView/README.md

 If you want to access Hardware components, you have to add the permission accordingly to your `AndroidManifest.xml` file.

+## Additional

+**NOTE:** From the GeckoView library native dependencies, version **26.1.0.0** is the bare minimum, but it seem that Xamarin fail to compile with the library on this version.

+**Additional:** Even if the JavaDoc is included on the source code, it seem that JavaDocToMd fail to generate the corresponding Bindings documentation.
+So there is no code documentation available for this moment.

+Feel free to see [Mozilla: Documentation and Examples](https://wiki.mozilla.org/Mobile/GeckoView#Documentation_and_Examples)

 ## Authors

 * **Guillaume ZAHRA** - [Daddoon](https://github.com/Daddoon)